 How to Use the Color Picker

-Learn how to use the color picker in Concepts.
+Learn how to use Concepts' tool-based vector color picker.

 Concepts’ color picker acts like your traditional color picker in pixel-based apps, but it also has a few other abilities given it’s part of a vector-based app.
 Here is how the color picker works in Concepts and a few nifty tips for using it.

 *Note: Images shown are taken on iPad but the tool works the same across all platforms - iOS, Windows 10, Android and Chrome OS.